guinea-pigg/Pagination_in_API_Documentation/chapters/Documentation_Standards_and_Guidelines.md

 ### Pagination Parameters:

-Documentation should describe the pagination parameters supported by the API, including:
+Documentation should describe the pagination parameters supported by the API.
+Depending on a type of pagination, it can include:
    - `page`: specifying the page number to retrieve.
    - `limit`: specifying the maximum number of items per page.
    - additionally: any other parameters specific to the pagination style used, such as cursor values or keyset identifiers.